Research Project Descriptions

 Project Goals:

-Title: A Wireless Sub-Microwatt Intraocular Pressure Sensor
+Title: Wireless Micropower Intraocular Pressure Sensor

-Graduate Students: Razi-ul M. Haque (EECS)
+Graduate Students: Razi-ul M. Haque (EECS), Beth Isaksen (EECS)

 Other Investigators: Dennis M. Sylvester (EECS)